AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/fallout/compare-segments-fallout.md

 ---
-description: You can create segments from a touchpoint, add segments as touchpoint, and compare key workflows across various segments in Analysis Workspace.
+description: Learn how you can create segments from a touchpoint, add segments as touchpoint, and compare key workflows across various segments in a fallout analysis in Analysis Workspace.
-keywords: fallout and segments;segments in fallout analysis;compare segments in fallout
+keywords: fallout and segmentation;segments in fallout analysis;compare segments in fallout
-title: Apply segments in fallout analysis
+title: Apply Segments In Fallout Analysis
 feature: Visualizations
 exl-id: 85b1024f-acd2-43b7-b4b1-b10961ba43e8
 role: User